-The District has entered into lease agreements as lessee for financing the acquisition of buses, a gym, a vehicle and building remodels.
-These lease agreements qualify as capital leases for accounting purposes since title transfers at the end of the lease term and it has been recorded at the present value of the future minimum lease payments.
+The District has entered into lease agreements for financing the acquisition of a Ford Truck, Heat and Air Equipment and an Educational Authorities lease.
+These lease agreements qualify as capital leases for accounting purpose since title transfers at the end of the lease term and they have been recorded at the present value of the future minimum lease payments.
 These leases contain a clause which gives the District the ability to terminate the lease agreements at the end of each fiscal year.

 As noted in Note 1 to the financial statements, the District does not record fixed assets in the financial statements.
-Consistent with this, the District has not recorded the above assets as assets in the General Fixed Assets Account Group.
+Consistent with this, the district has not recorded the above assets as assets in the General Fixed Assets Account Group.
 The District has recorded the liability for future lease payments in the general long-term debt account group for the above leases.

 The schedule of future minimum lease payments under the capital leases and the present value of the net minimum lease payments at June 30, is as follows: